sachin1401/MakeMyTrip-Clone---React-Project---nvzmcvf5d1jp/README.md

 ## Search Section

-`A navigation section with a logo, navigation links for Flights, Hotels, and Trains, and a user icon displaying the user's name or "Login" if the user is not logged in.`
+`A page with input fields for user input for search selected data.`

 ## Flights Section